anandanair/jobs-scraper-web/README.md

 - Node.js (v20 or later recommended)
 - npm or yarn
-- A running instance of the backend service from [https://github.com/anandanair/linkedin-jobs-scrapper](https://github.com/anandanair/linkedin-jobs-scrapper).
+- A running instance of the backend service from [Job Scraper](https://github.com/anandanair/job-scraper).

 ### Installation